 As this report demonstrates, the data available for tracking the well-being of children and youth at the national level are fairly extensive.
 Even so, there remain some gaps in the Federal statistical system that when filled will give a more complete picture of the quality of our children’s lives.

 We have few measures of social development and health-related behaviors for very young and preteenage children that are measured on a regular basis.
 Measures of mental health for any age child are limited, although one such measure was recently added to the National Health Interview Survey.
-Positive measures of social development and related behaviors are also limited, with the result that the current set of indicators may present a gloomier picture of our children’s overall well-being than is in fact the case.
+Positive measures of social development and related behaviors also are limited, with the result that the current set of indicators may present a gloomier picture of our children’s overall well-being than is in fact the case.
 New indicators that reflect the positive developments we desire for our children and youth clearly need to be developed and incorporated into the Federal statistical system.

 We have very few indicators available that reflect important social processes affecting child well-being that go on inside the family and within the neighborhood.
 Measures of parent-child interactions critical to the social and intellectual development of children are only now beginning to work their way into regularly repeated national surveys.
 We currently lack an annual measure of whether both biological parents of a child are in the household, in addition to reliable indicators of child homelessness.